-Summary of the Amended 2016 Plan
+Summary of the 2016 Plan, as Amended

-The following paragraphs provide a summary of the main features of the Amended 2016 Plan and its operation.
-However, this summary does not provide a complete description of all of the Amended 2016 Plan's provisions and is qualified in its entirety by the specific language of the Amended 2016 Plan.
-A copy of the Amended 2016 Plan is provided as Appendix A to this Proxy Statement.
+The following paragraphs provide a summary of the main features of the 2016 Plan, as amended, and its operation.
+However, this summary does not provide a complete description of all of the amended 2016 Plan's provisions and is qualified in its entirety by the specific language of the amended 2016 Plan.
+A copy of the 2016 Plan, as amended, is provided as Appendix A to this Proxy Statement.

-Purposes of the Amended 2016 Plan
+Purposes of the 2016 Plan

-The purposes of the Amended 2016 Plan are to attract and retain the best available personnel; to provide additional incentive to employees, directors, and consultants; and to promote the success of our business.
-These incentives are provided through the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, performance units, and performance shares as the plan administrator (as defined below) may determine.
+The purposes of the 2016 Plan are to attract and retain the best available personnel; to provide additional incentive to employees, directors, and consultants; and to promote the success of our business.
+These incentives are provided through the grant of equity awards, which may consist of stock options, stock appreciation rights, restricted stock, restricted stock units, performance units, performance shares, and other stock or cash awards as the plan administrator (as defined below) may determine.